goauthentik/authentik/website/integrations/services/wiki-js/index.md

 ![](./wiki-js_strategy.png)

 :::note
-You do not have to enable "Allow self-registration" and select a group to which new users should be assigned, but if you don't you will have to manually provision users in Wiki.js and ensure that their usernames match the username they have in authentik.
+You do not have to enable "Allow self-registration" and select a group to which new users should be assigned, but if you don't you will have to manually provision users in Wiki.js and ensure that their emails match the email they have in authentik.
 :::

 :::note